 - Are you open-minded?

 - Do you prioritize lightweight gear above all else?

 - Do you generally sleep in mild (above-freezing) temperatures?

-- Are you willing to take the time to tweak your sleep set-up each night?
+- Are you willing to take a few minutes to tweak your sleep setup each night?

 - Do you tend to run warm in your sleep?